 Photo by Lynn Karlin

 Having been stationed in the mecca of wellness trends for some months now, I am growing used to having the latest fads in my face every day.
-The radio, my Instagram feed, my friend and her mother (literally, everyone and their mother), everywhere I go they are all pushing one thing: celery juice.
+The radio, my Instagram feed, my friend and her mother (literally, everyone and their mother), everywhere I go they are all pushing one thing, a cure-all super juice: celery juice.

 Though many have come forward to claim their ownership over this trend, the one true pioneer in the celery juice world seems to be Anthony William – better known in the world of social media as the Medical Medium.
 William has witnessed many people suffer from unexplainable chronic illnesses without finding relief.
 And he has seen a miraculous restoral of health by simply drinking sixteen ounces of straight celery juice on an empty stomach.